sliptripfall/PickyEaterDirtyKeto/README.md

 ## How to nutrition

+### What is hard about keto
+It can be difficult at first to ensure you're hitting your macros following the diet.
+You don't want protein higher than fat, otherwise, you will start bulking muscle and gain weight.

 ### Calculating Net Carbs

-#### Dietary Fibers

-#### Sugar Substitues
+total carbs - dietary fiber - qualified sugar alcohols = net carbs

+Be careful about hidden sugars and qualified sugar alcohols, not all SA's are carb neutral.

 ### Sugar Substitutes

 #### Monk Fruit
 Lo han guo, or Monk Fruit, is a small green melon native to southern China.
 The sweetener is made from the extract derived from the dried fruit.
-Monk Fruit is 100+ times sweeter than table sugar, has zero calories, carbs, and does not raise blood glucose levels.
+Monk Fruit is 100+ times sweeter than table sugar, has zero calories, zero carbs, and does not raise blood glucose levels.

 There are no claimed gastrointestinal side effects, unlike Sugar Alcohols.
 There's no long-term research but is thought to be generally safe to consume over alternatives.